vroablec/notebook-navigator/README.md

 - `Notebook Navigator: Open homepage` Opens the Notebook Navigator view and loads the homepage file configured in settings
 - `Notebook Navigator: Select vault profile` Opens modal to switch between vault profiles
 - `Notebook Navigator: Reveal file` Reveals current file in navigator.
 Expands parent folders and scrolls to file.
 This command is useful if you have the setting `Auto-reveal active note` switched off and want to reveal notes manually
+- `Notebook Navigator: Open all files` Opens all notes in the currently selected folder or tag.
+When opening 15 or more files, shows a confirmation dialog
 - `Notebook Navigator: Navigate to folder` Search dialog to jump to any folder
 - `Notebook Navigator: Navigate to tag` Search dialog to jump to any tag
 - `Notebook Navigator: Add to shortcuts` Adds the current file, folder, or tag to shortcuts